 This video was shot by one of our colleagues from a government school in Maharashtra.
 There we had set up a Tablet based Smart ICT Lab.

 The video had inspired me the first time I had seen it and it inspires me even today after a few years.

 Magic of STEM Videos

 Years ago when we were exploring what kind of digital content we should provide to students offline in government schools, one category of content we were very excited about was STEM Project Videos.

-We were thinking how do we give rural students an experience of a lab, of creating an experiment and then seeing its results, something that urban students easily have access to.
+We were thinking how do we give rural students an experience of a lab.
+How do we empower them for creating an experiment and then seeing its results?
+This is something that urban students easily have access to.

 The STEM Videos that we eventually introduced on our platform were very easy do-it-yourself videos which students and teachers can use to create their own experiments and build models and toys inside their classrooms and now even in their homes.
 All the material required to do this could be easily available around them.
 In most cases, you could use the waste materials lying around you.